Retama: Taxonomy

-The genus Retama was erected in 1838 by Constantine Samuel Rafinesque, the genus name being derived from the Arabic name.
+The genus Retama was erected in 1838 by Constantine Samuel Rafinesque, the genus name being derived from Hebrew, from the Jewish Bible.
 Rafinesque noted that the genus had been included in other genera, including Spartium, Cytisus and Genista, but he regarded it as distinct.

 The name Lygos was once used for Retama; it is now a rejected name (nomen rejiciendum) in the International Code of Nomenclature for algae, fungi, and plants.
 Michel Adanson described and classified the genus referencing to the Greek plant "lygos" and to Pedanius Dioscorides.
 In the ancient Greek language, lygos (λύγος) was the name of the plant Vitex agnus-castus (chaste tree) or willow or other plants with pliant twigs.
 The same word (in some cases Latinized as Lygus) was used in botany and zoology for various taxonomic groups as a component of names, e.g. Lygodysodea, Lygisyum, Lygistum, Lygodesmia etc.

 Retama is traditionally placed in the tribe Genisteae, and in the subfamily Papilionoideae in the 2017 classification of the family Fabaceae (Leguminosae).